Technical-Coder/NightLite/README.md

 - 1k Ohm Resistor: c10 -> c15
 - White LED: e15 (+) -> e17 (-)
 ---
 ### Double-check your wiring.
 It's really easy to mix up this stuff, and I do it all the time too.
-If you find something wrong with this wiring, please let me know immediately in the issures section.
+If you find something wrong with this wiring, please let me know immediately in the issues section.